Using external hardware with Live

 The smaller the buffer size, the smaller the latency.
 Keep in mind that a buffer size too small might also cause excessive CPU load.

-Understanding Driver Error Compensation
+When to use Driver Error Compensation

 Certain class compliant audio interfaces can introduce an inherent latency in recorded audio.
 It is possible to compensate for this in the recorded audio using Driver Error Compensation.
 Once the necessary amount is set, the recorded audio will be adjusted automatically to ensure that it lines up correctly.
 To set this up properly, check the lesson "Driver Error Compensation" (Help > Help View > Show All Built In Lessons > Hardware Setup > Driver Error Compensation).
 Please note that this function only works if the monitor on the recording track is set to "Off".
+More information in our article about Driver Error Compensation.

 Reduced Latency When Monitoring on MIDI tracks